EvSecDev/SCMP/README.md

 UniversalGroups is a set of directories that will only apply to a subset of hosts.
 The functionality is identical to the UniversalConfs directory, but will only apply to hosts that are apart of the group.

+You can specify the available universal directories in the SSH config with the global option `GroupDirs`.
-You can specify the directory name and the hosts that should use the directory in the SSH config.
+You can specify the per-host universal directories in the SSH config with the host option `GroupTags`.

 ### Directory Management